Property Tax Relief Programs

 There are no age requirements for this program.
 It is only applicable for 3 years and each application must be approved annually by the Board of Assessors.
 This is a deferral for people experiencing financial hardship and the application must be accompanied by supporting financial documentation.
 This documentation will remain private and will not become a public record.
 This program is intended only as a temporary aid, and deferred taxes accrue interest at a rate of 4% interest per year.
 If you have a mortgage, the bank will need to sign off on your deferral application before the Board of Assessor’s review.
 Upon approval, the homeowner must enter into a written tax deferral and recovery agreement which will then be recorded as lien at the Registry of Deeds.
 There is a $75.00 filing fee associated with this recording.

-This is an exemption for Seniors age 70 and over.
-The current asset limit is $42,757 which does not include the domicile.
-If approved, the assistance is $615 per year.
+This is an exemption for homeowners aged 70 and over.
+The current asset limit is $42,756, which does not include the domicile.
+If approved, the assistance is $627 per year.
 Financial documentation must accompany each application.

-This program is for homeowners aged 65 and older with an income limit of Single $21,379 and Married $32,067 excluding some social security.
-The asset limit is Single $42,756 and Married $58,759 excluding domicile.
-The assistance is $2,000.
+This program is for homeowners aged 65 and older.
+The current income limit is Single $21,807 and Married $32,708, excluding some Social Security.
+The asset limit is Single $43,611 and Married $59,965 excluding domicile.
+The assistance is $2,000 per year.
 Financial documentation must accompany each application.

-This program is for homeowners who have documentation of legal blindness and the amount of assistance is $1,000.
+This program is for homeowners who have documentation of legal blindness.
+The assistance is $1,000 per year.

-This is a program issued through the state (not the Town) and is for residents 65 and over.
-You must file a Massachusetts personal income tax return and the income limits currently are Single $57,000 and Married $86,000.
+This is a program issued through the Commonwealth (not the Town) and is for homeowners and renters aged 65 and over.
+You must file a Massachusetts personal income tax return.
+The income limits currently are Single $57,000 and Married $86,000.
 Additionally, the assessed value of your property must not exceed $747,000.
 If you are a homeowner, your Massachusetts property tax payments, together with half of your water and sewer expense, must exceed 10% of your total Massachusetts income for the tax year.
-This circuit breaker tax credit is based on the actual real estate taxes paid on the Massachusetts property you own and occupy as your principal residence.
+The Circuit Breaker tax credit is based on the actual real estate taxes paid on the Massachusetts property you own and occupy as your principal residence.
 If you are eligible for the Circuit Breaker credit, complete schedule CB with your Massachusetts state income tax return.
-Note: There is a tutorial on this program at https://www.mass.gov/service-details/senior-circuit-breaker-tax-credit
+Note: There is a tutorial on this program at https://www.mass.gov/service-details/senior-circuit-breaker-tax-credit.